Golf & Parks Division

 Ackerman's Grove County Park

-Cedar Lake Wayside (trial dog-off-leash area)
+Cedar Lake Wayside (dog-off-leash area)

 Glacier Hills County Park